AusClimateService/npcp/reports/phase1/phase1_report.md

     <br>
     <em>
-      Figure 15: Change in annual mean precipitation between 1980-2019 and 2060-2099 for the SSP3-7.0 experiment.
+      Figure 15: Change in annual mean precipitation between 1980-2019 and 2060-2099 for the "projection" assessment task.
-      Results are shown for the CESM2 GCM (left most panel), the BOM-BARPA-R RCM forced by that GCM (second from the left) and various bias correction methods applied to those model data (remaining panels).
+      Results are shown for the CESM2 GCM (panel a), the BARPA-R RCM forced by that GCM (panel b) and various bias correction methods applied to those RCM data (panels c-g).
     </em>
 </p>